 When someone mentions golf, New Zealand is probably not the first association to one’s mind.
 And while some think that there’s no association whatsoever, a little known golf course in this part of the world is gaining popularity.
+Thanks to the media and the Internet, people can get more information about all golf courses easily, like they can get offers similar Maria Bingo and have fun.
 As a matter of fact, a well knows golfing site Golf Digest ranked this particular course #6 on the World’s 100 Greatest Golf Courses list.
 And if this sounds tempting, try Googling some pictures of this place.

 Where is Tara Iti Located?